niksy/platno/README.md

 **Helpers** (`helpers`) contain some battle-hardened, useful helper classes, such as clearfix and image replacement.

-**Diagnostics** (`diagnostics`) will point you errors and warnings with your markup such as empty elements or images without alternate text so you can resolve those problems in timely manner.

 Some sensible project starting point is achieved with **Starter** (`starter`), which contains baseline styling, and **UGC** (`ugc`) with opt-in typography.

 ## Notes